cpp-stdio/vbs_plugins/README.md

 ' Include external modules.
 Execute(CreateObject("Scripting.FileSystemObject").OpenTextFile(thisPath + "VBS\__init__.vbs").ReadAll())
 ```
 This program is like an "include" in other languages.
+The other programs are examples of use.